clamsproject/app-tonedetection/README.md

 # Tone Detector

 This app detects and returns timespans in the audio track of a (potentially multimedia) file, which correspond to monotonic audio (i.e., the "tones" in SMPTE bars-and-tones).
+Created for use in [CLAMS Project](https://clams.ai/).

 ## User instruction

 General user instruction for CLAMS apps is available at [CLAMS Apps documentation](https://apps.clams.ai/clamsapp/).
-The general user template should cover the vast majority of use cases for this app, as all user configuration for this app is done via runtime parameters.
+The general user template should cover the vast majority of use cases for this app, as all user configuration is done via runtime parameters.

 ## System requirments